Herzog & de Meuron Basel Ltd.

 As well as doubling the gallery space, The Tate Modern Project will create a diverse collection of public spaces dedicated to relaxation and reflection, making and doing, group learning and private study.
 These spaces are spread over the building and linked by a generous public circulation system rising through the building.
 The vertical orientation of these spaces is clear in the same way that a horizontal orientation is evident in the first phase of the Tate Modern.

 At the same time we felt it was important for the building to be visible from the North.
-As one approaches the Tate Modern from the river, the new Switch House can be seen rising behind the power station without competing with the iconic chimney.
+As one approaches the Tate Modern from the river, the new Switch House can be seen rising behind the power station without competing with its iconic chimney.
 Integrating the new building into the existing urban fabric has been fundamental to the project, as well as integrating it into the skyline of the city and ensuring that visitors both inside and outside could orient themselves.

 We wanted the combined elements of Tate Modern, old and new, to be expressed as a whole, we wanted to have them come together and function as a single organism.
 Using the same base palette of bricks and brickwork in a radical new way, we created a perforated brick screen through which light filters in during the day and through which the building will glow at night.